School Year

 Funding SourceFunctionObjectProjectBudget NarrativeFTEAmount

-Math proficiency will increase to70% by May of 2025 as evidenced by FASST Math assessment by ensuring teachers use standards based tasks, give high-quality instruction, and collaborate with each other and academic coaches.
+Math proficiency will increase to 80% by May of 2026 as evidenced by FASST Math assessment by ensuring teachers use standards based tasks, give high-quality instruction, and collaborate with each other and academic coaches.

 (View Marzano Model)

 Increase teacher efficacy in the area of math teaching through the strategic use of academic coaches to support collaboration among the team, increase the use of effective instructional strategies, engage teachers in differentiated and timely professional development, and provide structures to differentiate and support students.
-We will focus on the Marzano strategy, "Helping students process new content".
+We will focus on the Marzano strategy, "Using questions to help students elaborate on content".

 Action #1